Nibezak/payflow-package/docs/core/reference/payments.md

 Now when you create the order, you will still have the cart id in the session.

 So what's happening when we call `createOrder` on a cart, that's so different from just creating an order manually?
-Well there's a few steps Lunar takes to make sure data stays consistent and valid, it also means that a lot of the columns on an order will automatically be populated based on the cart.
+Well there's a few steps Payflow takes to make sure data stays consistent and valid, it also means that a lot of the columns on an order will automatically be populated based on the cart.

 Here's the order things happen when you call `createOrder`: